 (This is cross-posted at BlogHer.)

 Bad things happen all the time, here in the U.S. and around the world.
-It seems like every day there’s a headline about a mudslide consuming a remote village, or a bus overturning, or a bomb exploding, or a plane crashing.
+It seems like every day there’s a headline about a mudslide consuming a remote village, a bus overturning, a bomb exploding, or a plane crashing.
 Nobody likes hearing these things, but when they don’t impact you directly it’s a lot easier to put them out of your mind and go about your daily life.
 Right now, that’s the way I feel about the economic crisis.
 It’s not affecting me.

 Look at some the things that have happened this year:

 Gas prices have gone up.
 I only drive my car a few times a week.
 Unless I’m going to Richmond to visit my family, the local trips I take are within a 10-mile radius of where I live.

 Food costs more.
 I only buy food for myself, so I haven’t noticed a huge difference.

 A lot of people have lost their jobs.
 I may not have the career of my dreams, but my job security doesn’t appear to be in danger.

 Working multiple jobs to make ends meet.
 I do computer-based work in addition to my regular job, but I did that before the economic downturn and at this point it’s just extra money.

 Home foreclosures.
 I don’t own my own home.

 Retirement accounts hit.
 The downturn in the stock market means a lot of people have lost a lot of money and may have to work longer before they can retire.
 But I’m still in my 20s.
 I contribute to my retirement account, but it seems so far off I don’t worry what’s currently happening with it.